Research on Inuit clothing: Analysis of garments

-A significant area of research on Inuit skin clothing has been its effectiveness, especially as contrasted with modern winter clothing made from synthetic materials.
-Despite extensive oral testimony on the effectiveness of skin garments from Inuit elders, as well as written records produced by Arctic explorers as early as the 18th century, little direct research was performed on the topic until the 1990s.
+Despite extensive oral testimony on the effectiveness of skin garments from Inuit elders, as well as written records produced by Arctic explorers as early as the 18th century, little research was performed on Inuit clothing until the 1990s.
+Since then, several studies have investigated the effectiveness of Inuit skin clothing as protection against the weather, especially as compared to modern winter clothing made from synthetic materials.
 A study published in 1995 compared caribou-skin clothing to mass-produced military and expedition gear, and found that the Inuit garments were significantly warmer, and provided a greater degree of perceived comfort than the mass-produced items.
 Further studies have shown that the traditional Inuit hood, with its distinctive ruff of irregular fur, is the most efficient system for preventing heat transfer from the face in the cold, windy environment of the Arctic.
+A 2020 study used infrared thermal imaging to compare rates of heat loss between Inuit caribou-skin garments and two styles of mass-produced winter clothing.
+Under laboratory conditions, the Inuit outfit was found to be "similar to or slightly superior" to modern winter gear designed for extreme cold.

 Scanning electron microscopy shows that the unique microscopic structure of caribou and seal hairs contribute to their effectiveness.
 Caribou hairs have a round cross-section, with an irregular surface and an internal structure "reminiscent of 'bubble-wrap'", which handily traps warm air inside each hair as well as between adjacent hairs.
 The keratin walls between cells are thin but tough, making individual hairs lightweight but resilient to damage.
 In contrast, seal hairs have a flattened cross-section and are solid throughout.
 The scales on the outside of each hair overlap only in one direction, resulting in a smooth surface.
 As a result, seal hair is less insulating than caribou hair, but is excellent at repelling water.